Concordium/concordium.github.io/source/shared/net/mobile-wallet/create-identity.rst

    :local:
    :backlinks: none

-It is possible to submit requests for additional identities and initial accounts in the Mobile Wallet.
-Submissions to get extra identities and initial accounts can be made from the **Identities** page.
+You can submit requests for additional identities and initial accounts in the Mobile Wallet.
+You do this from the **Identities** page.

 ..
 Warning::
    Currently you can’t import accounts and identities created in the Concordium Desktop Wallet in the Mobile Wallet, and vice versa.